 - November 6, noon, Community Hospital South, Education Center

-- March 10, noon, Community Healthplex Sports Club, Conference Room
+- November 10, noon, Community Healthplex, Conference Room

 Bigger, better, and lunch included thanks to our 2015 Gathering Point Sponsors: American Senior Communities, Miller’s Senior Living, Triology Health Services, Kindred Healthcare and CarDon & Associates.
 Gathering Point serves as a time where Touchpoint Members can relax and enjoy an afternoon of food, fellowship, fun and education.
 This monthly event is open to Touchpoint members, hospital volunteers, hospital auxiliary board members and others interested in meeting new people.
 Gathering Point will now provide lunch at the beginning of each social/educational event followed by the presentation of the month!
 Space is limited and registration two days prior to event is now required to reserve your spot.

 This free health fair has a variety of screenings and health information for the entire family!
 From hearing, diabetes, foot health and joint health to vision, balance testing and grip strength, it’s all available at no charge to you!
 Certain screenings are on a limited availability, so arrive early at this Community Touchpoint event, in partnership with American Senior Communities and WTHR.

 Carlotta Katra, accredited agent with VA and eldercare consultant, will help you understand all the benefits you have available as a veteran and how they play a critical role in your long-term care plan.
 Learn about pensions available to wartime veterans and their spouses as well as compensation claims available to Vietnam veterans.

 Know Your Numbers